Libeo lets you pay your suppliers without going through your bank account – TechCrunch

 Like modern software-as-a-service tools, Libeo lets you collaborate on your invoices.
 Multiple people can have a Libeo account with different rights.
 You can set up an approval workflow as well.

-There’s a free plan but it’s limited to 5 payments per month.
+There’s a free plan, but it’s limited to five payments per month.
 You can then pay to access advanced features and get bigger limits.
-5,000 companies are currently using Libeo four months after the initial release.
+Five thousand companies are currently using Libeo four months after the initial release.
 The company has facilitated €2 million in payments.